Noah-J-Williams/YourCloset-Client/README.md

 Add a search function so it is easier to find the clothing you want to wear when you have a large amount

-Add a drag and drop outfit preview so create outfits in the app so you don't have to root through your closet
+Add a drag-and-drop outfit preview to create outfits in the app so you don't have to root through your closet

 Break down components to make code more DRY